webdiscus/pug-plugin/README.md

   ```scss
   background: url('./icons/iphone.svg') // CSS: url("data:image/svg+xml,<svg>...</svg>")
   ```
+- enable/disable extraction of comments to `*.LICENSE.txt` file
 - support the plugin modules to define a separate source / output path and filename for each file type
 - support the `post process` for modules to handle the extracted content
 - pug-plugin already contains the [pug-loader](https://github.com/webdiscus/pug-loader)